 Over $6,500 in Prizes Available

-Youths 15 and under are eligible to fish for free in the Onancock Bay Challenge, while there is only a $25 entry fee for adults.
-Adult plaques, youth trophies, and gift certificates, which are sponsored by Don’s Tackle Shop, SeaHawk Sports Center, and Seaworthy Marine, will be awarded for the largest and second-largest entries in eight categories: croaker, spot, bluefish, flounder, gray trout, speckled trout, sand mullet, and red drum (18 to 26 inches long).
+Youths 15 and under are eligible to fish for free in the Onancock Bay Challenge, while there is only a $25 entry fee for others.
+Adult plaques, youth trophies, and gift certificates, which are sponsored by SeaHawk Sports Center, The Blarney Stone Pub, and Seaworthy Marine, will be awarded for the largest and second-largest entries in eight categories: croaker, spot, bluefish, flounder, gray trout, speckled trout, sand mullet, and red drum (18 to 26 inches long).
 If you happen to bring in the largest oyster toad, you’ll win something for that, too.

 Sponsored merchandise awards include:

 Anglers must register prior to the event, and all people fishing from the same boat must be registered for the event.
-Fishing is with rod and reel or hand line only, and begins at 6:00 A.M.
+Fishing is with rod and reel or hand line only, and begins at 6:30 A.M.
 Anglers have to present their fish to be weighed in at the Onancock Wharf by 5:30 P.M., and are encouraged to release anything that they will not eat or enter in the event.
 Sept.
-18 is the bad weather day.
+9 is the bad-weather day.

-Official rules and entry forms are available at Don’s Tackle Shop, SeaHawk Sports Center, Seaworthy Marine, the Onancock Harbormaster’s Office, and on the Angler’s Club website.
-Custom-designed hi-tech Bay Challenge fishing shirts are available at the Harbormaster’s office.
+New this year are performance fishing shirts featuring Willie Crockett’s original artwork of a spotted seatrout.
+These shirts will be available at the weigh-in site.
+Bay Challenge rules and registration forms are available at SeaHawk Sports Center, Seaworthy Marine, the Onancock Town Office, and on the Angler’s Club website.
 For more information, call 757-709-8697, or visit the Events page at www.esanglersclub.org.